arish096/apple-support-ai-agent/README.md

 ESCALATE       155  (77.89%)
 AUTO-HANDLE     44  (22.11%)
 Escalation Reasons
+Reason	Count
-81  No sufficiently similar historical case with
-    matching intent and actionable guidance

-51  Usable historical evidence exists, but similarity
-    is below the safety threshold

-23  Customer message is too vague to safely determine
+No sufficiently similar historical case with matching intent and actionable guidance	81 Usable evidence exists but similarity is below safety threshold	51 Customer message is too vague	23
-    the issue
 Baseline Comparison

-The intent classifier was compared with simple baselines on the cleaned 199-example benchmark.
+The classifier was evaluated against simple baselines on the cleaned 199-example benchmark.

 Approach	Accuracy	Macro F1
 Majority baseline	45.0%	0.062
 Keyword baseline	40.0%	0.227
 TF-IDF + Logistic Regression	37.5%	0.090
+Interpretation

 The current classifier does not outperform the simple baselines on this benchmark.

 This result is intentionally reported rather than hidden.

-The purpose of the evaluation is to understand model behavior, failure modes and safety—not to optimize a single headline metric.
+The purpose of the evaluation is to understand:

+Model behavior
+Failure modes
+Evidence quality
+Safety decisions

+rather than optimizing a single headline number.

 What Is Misleading About My Headline Number?